National Property Auction

 View more

-You can browse all the lots in our April National Property Auction here.
+You can browse all the lots in our February National Property Auction here

-Our next National Property Auction is on Thursday 30th May.
-You can click here to request a free valuation.
+Our next National Property Auction is on Thursday 27th March.

 Frequently asked questions